wschroeder/elixir_number_guess/README.md

 The computer opponent comes up with a secret number between 1 and 100, and you get six chances to guess it.

+## Escript

+This game is designed to be run as an escript.
+Use:

+  mix escript.build

+to produce a "number_guess" script, and enjoy the game!

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: